That unstoppable, beautiful happiness! Raniiiiiiiiiiiiiiii!

 Saturday, November 21, 2009

-In the spirit of chronicling this generally irrelevant detail - the same spirit that has brought us Bollybob's thermoses, Bollywood Food Club's balloons, and Apni East India Company's chandeliers - I thought it was high time to collect some of filmidom's finest knitted specimens in one place.
-I think this particular item is not the most auspicious beginning possible, but since Manisha asks us for feedback, I couldn't resist.
+In the spirit of chronicling this generally irrelevant detail - the same spirit that has brought us Bollybob's thermoses, Bollywood Food Club's balloons, and Apni East India Company's chandeliers - I thought it was high time to collect some of filmidom's finest knitted specimens using the tag knitting in fillums for my relevant posts.
+This particular item is not the most auspicious beginning possible, but since Manisha asks us for feedback, I couldn't resist.

 Frankly, it's hideous.